Ramos bails out Stroman, Mets rally by Pirates 7-5

+Maybe, but the All-Star pitcher is still getting used to his surroundings.
+New clubhouse.
+New catcher.
+New opponents.
+New stakes.
+It’s a lot to take in.
+And for an inning on Saturday night, Stroman looked like one of those players he watched growing up on Long Island, the ones who couldn’t handle the bright lights of playing in New York.

+Stroman labored through a 35-pitch opening frame before settling in and keeping the Mets in range of the Pittsburgh Pirates long enough for catcher Wilson Ramos to key a 7-5 comeback victory.

-PITTSBURGH (AP) — Marcus Stroman’s debut with the New York Mets didn’t quite go as planned.
-Wilson Ramos made sure it didn’t matter, hitting a go-ahead two-run home run in the eighth inning and adding a three-run double in the ninth to lift the Mets to a 7-5 win over the Pittsburgh Pirates on Saturday night.
+The right-hander — acquired in a trade with Toronto last week — was admittedly not as sharp as he’d like while lasting 4 1/3 innings in his National League debut.
+But Ramos made sure it didn’t matter, hitting a go-ahead two-run home run in the eighth inning and adding a three-run double in the ninth to give the Mets their ninth win in 11 games.

-Stroman, acquired in a trade with Toronto last Sunday, allowed three runs on seven hits in 4 1/3 sometimes shaky innings but received a no decision when the Mets pounced on Pittsburgh’s bullpen.
+“My command was a little iffy but my body felt great,” said Stroman, who gave up three runs seven hits with two walks and three strikeouts.
+“Just need to make a few adjustments on my mechanics and I think I’ll be ready for my next one.”

-New York trailed 3-1 in the seventh when Jeff McNeil hit a pinch-hit solo home run to get the Mets within a run.
+New York trailed 3-1 in the seventh when Jeff McNeil hit a pinch-hit solo home run to get the Mets within one.
 Robinson Canó doubled off Kyle Crick (3-6) leading off the eighth and Ramos followed with a shot to the seats in right-center field to put New York in front.

 Ramos provided insurance in the ninth when his drive to the Clemente Wall in right field off Chris Stratton cleared the bases.

-Ramos finished 4 for 5 with a career-high six RBIs for New York, which won for the ninth time in 11 games.
+Ramos finished 4 for 5 with a career-high six RBIs.
+The Mets, who saw a seven-game winning streak snapped on Friday, won for just the fifth time this season when trailing after the seventh.

+“I think that tonight was elusive to us in the first half,” New York manager Mickey Callaway said.
+“It was tough to stop the bleeding and I think we understand we have to do that.
+I don’t think we’ve ever given up.
+We’ve just got to get it done.
+It seems like we’re getting it done.”

 Amed Rosario added three hits for the Mets.
 Justin Wilson (3-1) earned the victory by pitching a scoreless seventh.

 Bryan Reynolds had four hits for Pittsburgh.
 Starling Marte went 3 for 5, including a two-run home run in the bottom of the ninth off Mets closer Edwin Díaz to get the Pirates within two.
-Díaz struck out the last two batters to end it.
+Díaz struck out the last two batters to drop the Pirates to 4-17 since the All-Star break.

-The Mets acquired Stroman last Sunday in exchange for pitching prospects Anthony Kay and Simeon Woods-Richardson, a surprisingly aggressive move for a team that hasn’t been above .500 since mid-May and found itself on the fringe of the NL wild-card race as the trade deadline neared.
-The deal gave New York a needed jolt, and the Mets arrived in Pittsburgh riding a seven-game winning streak that ended in an 8-4 loss on Friday night, just their sixth since the All-Star break.

-Stroman grew up on Long Island about 50 miles from Citi Field.
-A first-time All-Star this season for Toronto, Stroman welcomed the pressure of playing for a team where the pressure to win is unrelenting.

-Still, he looked jittery early.
-His new teammates handed him the lead before he threw his first pitch as a Met thanks to an RBI-single by Ramos and Stroman immediately gave it right back.

-The Pirates welcomed the 5-foot-7 right-hander to the National League by ripping four straight singles before Stroman managed to record his first out.
-Marte’s sharp single tied the game and Stroman walked in a run when José Osuna held on a borderline full count pitch to force home Reynolds.

-In all Stroman needed 35 pitches to get through the first inning.
-He eventually settled down to retire eight straight at one point but was lifted after walking Josh Bell to put runners on first and second with one out in the fifth.
-Reliever Luis Avila?n came on to put out the fire but Pittsburgh pushed its advantage to 3-1 when Avila?n hit Kevin Newman with a pitch to force in a run.
+Stroman hadn’t pitched since July 24 and the layoff may have played a factor in his early struggles.
+He ducked into the clubhouse after the first inning to look at video of his mechanics, made a tweak and eventually got into a rhythm.
+He retired eight straight at one point but was lifted after walking Josh Bell to put runners on first and second with one out in the fifth.

+It wasn’t dominant, but it was enough to keep the Mets close.

+“He didn’t have his great stuff,” Callaway said.
+“I’m sure the energy was off the charts.
+New team.
+New York.
+It’s his hometown.
+Pitching for the first time and he battled.
+He was probably rusty because he hasn’t pitched in a long time and he was out there doing everything he can to keep guys from scoring.”

 Stroman’s debut with the Mets came on the same night Pittsburgh starter Chris Archer celebrated his one-year anniversary in Pittsburgh.
 Archer received a standing ovation after earning a victory over St. Louis in his debut with the Pirates on Aug.
 3, 2018, a nod to the optimism the trade to bring him over brought to a young club trying to stay competitive in the NL Central.

-Archer has struggled to find any sort of consistency with the Pirates and headed to the mound winless in his last nine starts.
-While Archer’s winless streak continued, he overcame a shaky 33-pitch first inning to work six innings, giving up one run on five hits with two walks and six strikeouts.
-Archer also kept the ball in the park, a rarity for a pitcher who led the National League in home runs allowed (25) entering Saturday.
+The honeymoon ended quickly.
+Archer is just 6-11 with the Pirates and is winless in his last 10 starts.
+Still, he overcame a shaky 33-pitch first inning to work six innings, giving up one run on five hits with two walks and six strikeouts.
+Archer also kept the ball in the park, a rarity for a pitcher who has allowed 25 home runs on the season.

-Archer’s sharp performance wasn’t enough to keep Pittsburgh from falling to 4-17 since the All-Star break.
+“When he’s on top of his game, that’s what he does,” said acting Pirates manager Tom Prince, filling in for the suspended Clint Hurdle.
+“He settled in after that first inning.
+Thought he did a really good job.”

 ROSTER SHUFFLING